fmerg/pymerkle/docs/target/source/api.rst

 ----------------

-Sometimes it is useful to be able to compute independently the hash value assigned to an entry.
-For example, in order to verify the inclusion proof for an entry (see :ref:`below<Inclusion>`) we need its hash value, which can be computed without querying the tree directly (provided that the binary format can be inferred according to some known contract).
+Sometimes it is useful to be able to compute independently the hash value assigned to an data entry.
+For example, in order to verify the inclusion proof for an entry (see :ref:`below<Inclusion>`) we need to know its hash value, which can be computed without querying the tree directly (provided that its binary format can be inferred according to some known contract).

 To do so, we need to configure a standalone hasher that uses the same hash function as the tree and applies the same security policy:

 .. code-block:: python